 Microsoft SQL Server Integration Services (SSIS) is the SQL Server component to extract data from data sources, transform it and load it mainly into SQL Server.
 SSIS can be installed as an independent engine.
 In this case, it is installed on a dedicated server with a SQL Server instance that is only used to handle the SSIS packages.
 SSIS can also be implemented to run in parallel with SQL Server.
-SSIS is deeply integrated into the SQL Server product family as well as with some Azure Cloud Services (e.g., Blob Storage, Data Lake Store, Azure Synapse).
+It is deeply integrated into the SQL Server product family as well as with some Azure Cloud Services (e.g., Blob Storage, Data Lake Store, Azure Synapse).

 In recent years, its integration functions have been extended to cover data quality and master data management with additional products.
-The graphical development interface (SQL Server Data Tools) supports the developer with predefined connectors (to SSAS, Azure products such as Azure Data Lake, or simply Excel) and various functions for loading and transforming data.
+The graphical development interface (SQL Server Data Tools) supports the developer with predefined connectors (to SSAS, Excel and Azure products such as Azure Data Lake) and various functions for loading and transforming data.
 Development support functions such as testing and error analysis also support this.
-The SQL Server Management Studio helps with the management and flow of packages in the production environment.
+SQL Server Management Studio helps with the management and flow of packages in the production environment.

 Microsoft SSIS offers a good cross-section of technical functions for data integration.
-More than other BI vendors, Microsoft relies on its partners to develop complementary technologies (e.g., data governance solutions) as well as sell and implement its solutions.
-We see customers of all company sizes using Microsoft products.
-Many smaller and mid-sized companies rely fully on Microsoft products to cover all their BI needs.
+More than other BI vendors, Microsoft relies on its partners to develop complementary technologies (e.g., data governance solutions) as well as sell and implement its own solutions.
+We see customers of all sizes using Microsoft products.
+Many smaller and mid-sized companies rely on Microsoft products to cover all their BI needs.

 User & Use Cases